Naruto: Clash of Ninja (video game)

-Clash of Ninja was originally released in Japan on April 11, 2003, and the game was subsequently released in North America on March 7, 2006, with the only major difference being the voice-overs by the English voice actors from the Naruto anime.
-Critical opinions of the game have been mixed, with many praising the simple and easy-to-learn fighting system, with others lambasting the fighting system, and the lack of significant unlockable content.
+Clash of Ninja was originally released in Japan on April 11, 2003 and was subsequently released in North America on March 7, 2006, with the only major difference being the voice-overs by the English voice actors from the Naruto anime.
+The game received mixed critical reviews, with some praising the combat for being easy-to-learn and entertaining, though some lambasted its simplicity and the lack of significant unlockable content.

 Gameplay

 Over the course of the game, the player controls one of a select few characters directly based upon their counterparts in the Naruto anime and manga.
 Clash of Ninja is a member of the fighting game genre; the player pits their character against another character controlled by the game's AI or by another player, depending on the mode that the player is in.
 The objective is to reduce the opponent's health to zero using basic attacks and special techniques unique to each character that are derived from techniques they use in the Naruto anime or manga.
 For instance, Naruto Uzumaki is able to use his signature Shadow Clone Jutsu (影分身の術, Kage Bunshin no Jutsu), and Rock Lee utilizes many of his Strong Fist style techniques.
 To use these techniques, characters have available a chakra bar, which depletes upon the execution of a special technique, and regenerates over time.
 In the game's numerous modes, the player can choose from different styles of play.
 The game's story mode follows the plot from the anime and manga, and a versus mode pitting two players against each other also included.